Comparing Online ACLS Certification Options

 - Opioid Education.

-As a result, health professionals that must maintain BLS Certification, ACLS Certification, PALS Certification or First Aid Certification will need to attend an in-person course through the AHA.
+As a result, health professionals that must maintain BLS Certification, ACLS Certification, PALS Certification or First Aid Certification will need to attend an in-person course through the ILCOR.
 That’s the only option for obtaining these mandated courses through the organization.
 For these three courses, costs range from $25 to enroll through $200 or more to purchase required course materials.
 Clearly, health professionals with limited time to take a class need an alternate solution.

 Reviewing National Health Care Provider Solutions

-National Health Care Provider Solutions (NHCPS) is unlike the ARC and AHA.
+National Health Care Provider Solutions (NHCPS) is unlike the ARC and ILCOR.
 As an independent course provider, NHCPS offers courses tailored to the health professional, including BLS Certification, ACLS Certification, and CPR, AED, and First Aid Certification, and even bundled discounts.
 Now, NHCPS does offer CPR, AED, and First Aid Certification for non-health professionals as well, making it perfect for employees of non-health organizations.

 Benefits of Choosing NHCPS

-The benefits of choosing an NHCPS course are much more significant than the benefits of both the ARC and AHA.
+The benefits of choosing an NHCPS course are much more significant than the benefits of both the ARC and ILCOR.
 NHCPS courses are 100% online, relying on videos, digital course materials, and other media to instruct students.
 This creates an immersive experience, and students can move at their own pace through each course.

 In addition, NHCPS offers For-Life Certifications, available here.
 These courses have a slightly higher cost, but they save money for health professionals.
 Students pay once, and when it is time for renewal, students simply return, revisit course materials, take the exam, and receive their certification.